 There are moments when the absence of the thing we most want can teach us what we value.
 If it hadn’t become clear to me yet, it was clear to me now — I value the ability to have difficult conversations with human voices, with a pen, with a face.

-Perhaps in my optimistic and possibly naive brain, I believe that relationships can be left with the same measure of joy and communication they begin with.
+Perhaps in my optimistic naive brain, I believe that relationships can be left with the same measure of joy and communication they begin with.
 A chapter can be closed without erasing it from the book entirely.
 I believe that we are amalgamations of experience and who and what has taught us love - and even what love is not - and that too can be a gift we take with us toward our futures in gratitude.
 For me, to negate a relationship’s existence is to erase pieces of myself.
 When a closing ceremony of sorts, a post mortem, cannot be shared, one has to go out and find it for themselves.

 This relationship, like so many, began using technology - text - as a vital component for communication.
 In the early days, we shared entire conversations existing of nothing more than strings of emojis.
 It is hard for me to admit that it would only be natural that it would end this way too - over text/email.
 We are always teaching one another the kind of love we expect and or accept.
 If what we accept is a text message in place of face to face conversation about issues of importance, it is later nearly impossible to demand or expect something different.